dannyl1u/mountain-web-services/README.md

 # 🏞️ Mountain Web Services - Summit Static Sites (S3)
 Instead of hosting on the [cloud](https://en.wikipedia.org/wiki/Cloud_computing) ☁️, **Mountain Web Services - Summit Static Sites (MWS S3)** lets you host your static html/css/js websites (e.g. personal websites, portfolios, recipes, blogs, etc.), on the [mountain](https://en.wikipedia.org/wiki/Burnaby_Mountain) 🏔️, a 🆕 perspective on computing!
+This is my submission for the [SFU Mountain Madness 2024 Hackathon](https://sfucsss.org/events/mm/2023).

 **Note:** This project, MWS S3, is not affiliated with or endorsed by Amazon Web Services (AWS) or Amazon S3.
 MWS S3 is a standalone project developed independently.
 Any resemblance to AWS services or terminology is purely coincidental.